anshmaroo/NES-Emulator/README.md

 Currently supports Mappers 0, 1, 2, 3, 4, and 76 (in progress).

-Not yet implemented: Audio, second controller, some games in the above mappers.
+Not yet implemented: Audio, second controller, support for games in the above mappers.

 ## Demos
 <p float="center">